Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 # Non-Stationary States

-Using the same [code](/MLW6c.md) as mentioned above, we can also observe our wavefunction for a particle in a non-stationary state:
+Using the same [code](/MLW6c.md) as mentioned above, we can also observe our wavefunction for a particle in a non-stationary state where the expectation value is approximately 12.73 a.u.:

+![nonstationary]9/TDSEa.md)